Keyboard shortcuts

 Build Configuration

-If you prefer manual installation without the install.sh script, follow these steps:
+If you prefer manual installation without the install.sh script:

 1. Install System Dependencies